megatronhack/LeetcodeSolutions/API.md

 ```
 Queue<Integer> queue = new ArrayDeque<Integer>();
+queue.offer() // add element at the end; like offerLast.
+1 2 3, offer 4, becoming 1 2 3 4
 queue.remove() //return and remove the first element when queue is empty, raise exception
-queue.poll() // return and remove the first element.  when queue is empty, returns null
+queue.poll() // return and remove the first element.  when queue is empty, returns null.
+1 2 3, return 2 3, head is 1
 queue.peek() // return value but not remove
 ```